Lu Han: 2015–2016: Solo debut and first tour

 Luhan often contributed to the soundtracks of movies he participated in.
 He sung the theme song for 20 Once Again, titled "Our Tomorrow".
 The music video of the song surpassed 1 million views in 47 minutes, setting a new record.
 He then released a rendition of "Tian mi mi" for the film Comrades: Almost a Love Story.
 Director Peter Chan is said to have asked Luhan to participate due to his gentle and clear voice as he felt it would be effective in expressing the emotions of the song.

-Luhan first announced his solo album in July 2015, where he will collaborate with famous producer Djemba Djemba.
-This is also Djemba's first time producing an album for an Asian artist.
+Luhan first announced his solo album in July 2015, where he collaborated with famous producer Djemba Djemba.
+This was also Djemba's first time producing an album for an Asian artist.
 The same month, he collaborated with David Tao in a bidding song for the 2022 Winter Olympics held in Beijing.

-Luhan's first digital album Reloaded I was released on September 10, 2015 via QQ Music charts.
+Luhan's first digital album Reloaded I was released on September 10, 2015, via QQ Music charts.
 It sold 880,000 copies on the first day, the highest recorded sales number on the first day of official release.
 Reloaded I also reached over one million sales on QQ Music, setting the record for fastest digital album sales.
 In November, he released the single "Medals", which also serves as the soundtrack for the 2015 film The Witness.
 Medals topped the V Chart as well as Billboard Hot 100, becoming the first Mandarin single to top the latter.
 In December, he released "Deep", a promotional song for the Chinese version of Kungfu Panda 3.

 Luhan's first studio album, Reloaded was released on December 14, 2015.
 The album topped the Tower Records chart in Japan, and became the only album from mainland China to enter the Top 5 of Taiwan's G-Music year-end chart.
 Reloaded sold over 3 million copies and was also certified platinum by the International Federation of the Phonographic Industry, becoming the first album in mainland China to do so.

 Luhan attended the QQ Music Awards, winning the Best Digital Album of the Year for Reloaded as well as the Best Male Singer of the Year.
 He then embarked on his first solo concert tour, the "Luhan Reloaded: 2016 Luhan 1st China Tour".
 The tour traveled to Beijing on March 26, Guangzhou on April 2, and Shanghai on April 9.
 The same month, he won the All-round Artist of the Year and Media Recommended Album of the Year awards at the Chinese Golden Charts Awards; and the Album of the Year and Artist of the Year awards at the 4th V Chart Awards.
 He is also the first Chinese singer to achieve a double platinum record, having sold over 2 million copies of Reloaded I.